Shojjoti/BloodBridge/proposal.md

 - There may be no centralized donor database.
 - There is limited verification of donor information.

-BloodLink aims to solve these problems by providing a centralized and structured blood donor management platform.
+BloodBridge aims to solve these problems by providing a centralized and structured blood donor management platform.

 ---

 ## 3. Aim

-The primary aim of BloodLink is to develop a secure and user-friendly web application that allows people to register as blood donors and helps blood seekers find suitable nearby donors according to blood group and geographical distance.
+The primary aim of BloodBridge is to develop a secure and user-friendly web application that allows people to register as blood donors and helps blood seekers find suitable nearby donors according to blood group and geographical distance.

 ---